 Riders of Charity

-These trips cost a lot of money for our riders, so I decided to do a big adventure every-other year and in between just do small ride-outs.
-2023 is a small ride year, but in 2024 I am planning on riding the entire south coast for the RNLI and Alzheimer's Society.
+These trips cost a lot of money for our riders, as each rider pays their own expenses.
+To keep things affordable in a very expensive world I had to make some changes.
+I decided to do a big adventure every-other year and in between just do small ride-outs.
+2023 is a small ride year, with weekend ride outs in Cornwall, Brecon Beacons and Yorkshire.
+We still managed to raise £2200, split between Alzheimer's Society and Mental Health Motorbike.

 We invite all members of the Motorbike Community to join us, all we ask is that each rider makes a donation to the cause.
 All financial costs incurred on the rides remain the responsibility of the individual rider.
 All money raised will be split equally between our chosen charities.